-- Bonus Lesson – Acid Dyeing using Procion MX cold water dyes (for silk and wool)
+- Bonus: Acid Dyeing using Procion MX cold water dyes (for silk and wool)

 Did you know that Procion MX cold water dyes can also be used as an acid dye?

-Although traditional acid dyes are best suited for dyeing wool, both silk and wool can be dyed quite successfully using Procion MX cold water dyes using citric acid instead of soda ash.
-In this free bonus lesson I’ll show you how.
+Although traditional acid dyes are best suited for dyeing wool, both silk and wool can be dyed quite successfully using Procion MX cold water dyes.
+In this bonus lesson I’ll show you how.
 (Microwave + steamer or stove-top steamer required)

 How the class works

 This class is an online self-paced workshop that you can sign up and take at any time.